juyoungohjulie/FIQ/README.md

 CUDA_VISIBLE_DEVICES=0 python validate.py --cfg configs/sutd-traffic_transition.yml
 ```
 ## Citation
-if you find our work is helpful, please consider cite this paper (Coming soon):
+if you find our work is helpful, please consider cite this paper:
 ```
+@inproceedings{fiq,
+  title={FIQ: Fundamental Question Generation with the Integration of Question Embeddings for Video Question Answering}, author={{Juyoung Oh and Ho-Joong Kim and Seong-Whan Lee}, booktitle={arXiv preprint arXiv:2507.12816}, year={2025}
+}
 ```
 ## Acknowledgement
 Our methods are developed based on [Tem-adapter](https://github.com/XLiu443/Tem-adapter).
 Thank authors for releasing the code and the pretrained models.